-< Key consideration 2: An FMI should have clearly defined goals and objectives that are measurable and achievable, such as in the areas of minimum service levels, risk-management expectations, and business priorities.> summarizing the results of these efforts in reports.
-Issues that come to light during this meeting are examined further and solutions considered within each meeting body comprising representatives of Participating Banks.
+< Key consideration 2: An FMI should have clearly defined goals and objectives that are measurable and achievable, such as in the areas of minimum service levels, risk-management expectations, and business priorities. >

 The purpose of Zengin-Net is to facilitate smooth, safe and efficient fund settlements between financial institutions, which are a foundation of society.